SanPen/GridCal/README.md

 - The hability to handle island grids

 - Time series with load and generation profiles.
 It includes a nice profile import window

+Visit the [Wiki](https://github.com/SanPen/GridCal/wiki) to learn more and get started.